-11. Policies Regarding the Representation of Women on the Board and in Executive Positions assessing potential candidates for appointment to the Board and to executive officer positions.
+11. Policies Regarding the Representation of Women on the Board and in Executive Positions

+Big Rock recognizes the benefit of gender diversity in leadership positions, including with respect to its Board and executive officer positions.
+Diversity, including gender diversity, is an important and valuable consideration in assessing potential candidates for appointment to the Board and to executive officer positions.
 As a result, a nominee's diversity of gender, race, physical ability and other characteristics are considered as positive attributes in the assessment of director or executive officer candidates.
 However, the Board is of the view that it is in the best interests of the Corporation that all appointments are made on merit in the context of the skills, expertise and experience the Corporation requires.
 The Board recognizes the importance of having the flexibility to appoint qualified candidates when they are available, which may mean adding male or female candidates, and as a result cannot commit to selecting a candidate whose gender is a decisive factor in their appointment.
 Accordingly, the Board has not adopted a formal policy concerning gender diversity on the Board or in executive positions, or a formal target to be achieved by a specified date for the gender composition of the Board or executive officers.